analizo/analizo/INSTALL.md

 See the HACKING.md file for instructions on how to install Analizo dependencies.
 You neeed to install the dependencies before installing Analizo from sources.

 ## Running on Ubuntu 16.04

-As reported in this [issue](https://github.com/analizo/analizo/issues/149) Analizo __.deb__ package had some problems during installation on Ubuntu xenial versions.
-This problem is caused by an incompatible version of perl.
+As reported in this [issue](https://github.com/analizo/analizo/issues/149) Analizo __.deb__ package had some problems during installation on Ubuntu Xenial versions.
+This problem is caused by an incompatible version of Perl.
 So, to workaround this follow those steps.

 1) Install [perlbrew](https://perlbrew.pl/).
-Perlbrew is a management tool to install diferent versions of perl without mixing out with your local enviroment.
+Perlbrew is a management tool to install diferent versions of Perl without mixing out with your local enviroment.
 Install and check if the instalation was sucessufull:
 ```console
 sudo apt install perlbrew
 perlbrew --version
 ```

-2) Install a newest version of perl:
+2) Install a newest version of Perl:
 ```console
 perlbrew init
 perlbrew install perl-5.26.1
 perlbrew switch perl-5.26.1
 ```

-3) This step will change you to an enviroment with the perl you just installed.
+3) This step will change you to an enviroment with the Perl you just installed.
 Install [cpanminus](https://metacpan.org/pod/App::cpanminus):
 ```console
 cpan App::cpanminus
 ```